 Current industry valuation

-Capital-intensive companies like casinos are best valued using the EV/EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple.
+Capital-intensive companies such as casinos are better valued using EV-to-EBITDA multiples.
 These companies have high levels of depreciation and amortization and varying degrees of leverage.
-The EV/EBITDA is capital structure neutral, thus making these companies comparable.
+The EV-to-EBITDA calculation is capital structure neutral, thus making these companies comparable.

-Macao’s shift from VIP gaming to the mass gaming market and non-gaming revenue (like hotels, retail, and entertainment) is expected to benefit Macao in the long run.
+In the long term, all hopes are pinned on Macao’s ability to shift from VIP gaming to mass market gaming.
 A diversified revenue stream is expected to make Macao’s economy more sustainable.
 This growth potential is expected to drive future valuations.

-Investors who want to avoid the risk of investing in a single casino company may invest in ETFs that invest in casino stocks.
-These include the Markets Vector Gaming (BJK) and the Consumer Discretionary Select Sector SPDR Fund (XLY).
+Investors who want to avoid the risk of investing in single casino companies may be interested in ETFs that invest in casino stocks.
+These include the VanEck Vectors Gaming ETF (BJK) and the Consumer Discretionary Select Sector SPDR ETF (XLY).

 Visit Market Realist’s Casinos and Gaming page to learn more about the industry, its indicators, and current trends.